erickveg/public_portfolio/Data Structures by Erick/README.md

 ## Introduction

-Welcome to the Python Data Structures Tutorial.
+Welcome my Python Data Structures Tutorial.
 The purpose of this guide is to give you a basic but strong understanding of some of the most used data structures in the programming world.
-Python will be used to develop each topic, and a basic understanding of the language will be enough to succeed throughout this guide which will present the following modules:
+Python will be used to explain each topic, and a basic understanding of the language will be enough to succeed throughout this guide which will present the following modules:

 * [Stacks](1_stacks.md)
 * [Linked Lists](2_linked_lists.md)